If You or Your Child has been Adopted and Step-Parent Adoption

 Once you have read the information and thought about all your options and you would like to proceed with step parent application please contact us and speak to the duty social worker 01702 212004

-We will then undertake checks which include the Disclosure and Barring Service checks to support your suitability to adopt.
+We will then undertake checks which include the DBS checks to support your suitability to adopt.
 As long as there are no concerns we will carry out an assessment during which we will be talking to:

 you and your partner